 Researchers interested in Downers Grove history are welcome at the Downers Grove Museum.
 The Museum offers a Public Research Library that contains birth and death certificates, cemetery surveys, census records, telephone directories, school yearbooks, genealogies, and newspaper articles.
 The Downers Grove Museum's photographic collection is also available to view upon request.
-The Public Research Library is available by appointment only.
+Resources and access to the Public Research Library is available by appointment only.
 Please call 630-963-1309 to make an appointment.

-For individuals unable to visit the Downers Grove Museum, or those in need of research assistance, you may submit a research request to the Museum Curator, Sarah Konzen, by phone at 630-963-1309 or by email at email@example.com.A research fee of $10 will be assessed for research inquiries submitted to our Curator.
+For individuals unable to visit the Downers Grove Museum, or those in need of research assistance, you may submit a research request to the Museum Curator, Zach Bishop, by phone at 630-963-1309 or by email at email@example.com.
+A research fee of $10 will be assessed for research inquiries submitted to our Curator.
 Please allow up to two weeks for a response to a research request.

 Associated Research Fees